Dudley &

 Are you able to purchase "takeouts"?

-Regrettably, you won't be able to purchase beer to take home owing to the rulings by HMRC.
-This includes decanting into containers.
-We would ask that you don't bring anything in to decant into.
-Naturally, it's disappointing, but we absolutely cannot "bend" rules in this regard.
+Naturally we appreciate this may be disappointing, but we absolutely cannot "bend" rules in this regard.
 Any patrons who we observe that attempt to decant into bottles, etc. will be asked to leave immediately and we will be required to empty your vessel.

 Tell me about timings.